ArchwayTrust/PBI-Models-Education/README.md

 [Tabular Editor 2.x Releases](https://github.com/TabularEditor/TabularEditor/releases).

 ## Contributing
-An issue should be created followed by a branch named Issue/Issue#.
+An issue should be created with a linked branch names Issue/Issue#-ShortName.
-Once complete, use a pull request to merge into the current release branch.
+Once complete, use a pull request to merge into the current release candidate branch should be created.

 ## Deployment
 Once TMDL is out of preview and can serialise role membership the intention is to enable continuous deployment into test and production workspaces.